uber/prototool/README.md

-prototool files idl/uber # list the files that will be used after applying exclude_paths from corresponding prototool.yaml files prototool lint --list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool gen idl/uber # generate stubs, see the generation directives in the config file example prototool grpc idl/uber --address 0.0.0.0:8080 --method foo.ExcitedService/Exclamation --data '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080
+prototool files idl/uber # list the files that will be used after applying exclude_paths from corresponding prototool.yaml files prototool lint --list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool generate idl/uber # generate stubs, see the generation directives in the config file example prototool grpc idl/uber --address 0.0.0.0:8080 --method foo.ExcitedService/Exclamation --data '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080
 ```